mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 Putting it all together and running CPS test with background traffic.

-Start first the background traffic and ensure the flow table is close to full but not full (need room for CPS), increase packet size to ensure bandwith is utilized at 100% - bandwitch needed by CPS test - a 5%-10% margin
+Start first the background traffic and ensure the flow table is close to full but not full (need room for CPS), increase packet size to ensure bandwidth is utilized at 100% - bandwidth needed by CPS test - a 5%-10% margin

 Run the CPS